ibm-cloud-docs/cephaas/sds-cli-reference.md

 {: note}

-Aliases of `cert-upload`: crtu
+Aliases of `cert-update`: crtu

 **Parameters to provide:**

-* The request body that contains the S3 TLS certificate.
+* The request body that contains the TLS certificate.
 The CLI accepts certificate file in `.pem` format.
 	* Flag: `--body BODY`

 * API Endpoint in the URL form.
 	* Flag: `--url string`

 ### Retrieve certificate details
 {: #ic-retrieve-cert-details}

-Retrieves the S3 SSL certificate expiration date and status.
+Retrieves the SSL certificate expiration date and status.

 ```sh
 ibmcloud sds cert --url string